Colombia, 3 Muisca Cast Gold Snakes

 P1004

-Colombia, Pair of Sinu Gold Fan-Shaped Ear Ornaments
+Colombia, Pair of Sinu Gold Fan-Shaped Ear Ornaments (SOLD)

 These beautiful lost-wax cast "False Filigree" style pendants each feature six sections of latticework separated by simple bands.
 The false filigree technique was favored by the Sinu goldsmiths.
 The larger the ornament, the higher the status of the wearer.
 These ear ornaments are illustrated in the Met Museum's Catalog, THE ART OF PRECOLUMBIAN GOLD: The Jan Mitchell Collection, pg.
 164. Estate of Jan Mitchell, prior to 1970.